serverless/blog/posts/2018-04-25-what-are-serverless-components-how-use.md

   - BrianNeisler
 ---

+> **Update:** This post is based on the beta version of Serverless Components, which is not compatible with the latest, and much faster, GA version.
+Please check out the [latest docs](https://github.com/serverless/components) for more up to date information.

 #### So, what’s the goal with Serverless Components?

 We want to make it easier for you, our developer community, to assemble cloud applications.
 Plain and simple.